hy-xiong/alpr_vid/README.md

 **All input output file path will be relative to the folder containing this repo**

+You can run either through IDE (e.g. PyCharm) or command line.

 First, run `run_alpr.py` to detect license plate in each given time step
 - `time` unit is second
     - `start_time`: start time to capture video frame